MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Reports/Update-MgBetaReportAuthenticationMethodUserRegistrationDetail.md

   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DefaultMfaMethod <String>]`: defaultMfaMethodType
   - `[IsAdmin <Boolean?>]`: Indicates whether the user has an admin role in the tenant.
 This value can be used to check the authentication methods that privileged accounts are registered for and capable of.
-  - `[IsMfaCapable <Boolean?>]`: Indicates whether the user has registered a strong authentication method for multi-factor authentication.
+  - `[IsMfaCapable <Boolean?>]`: Indicates whether the user has registered a strong authentication method for multifactor authentication.
 The method must be allowed by the authentication methods policy.
 Supports $filter (eq).
-  - `[IsMfaRegistered <Boolean?>]`: Indicates whether the user has registered a strong authentication method for multi-factor authentication.
+  - `[IsMfaRegistered <Boolean?>]`: Indicates whether the user has registered a strong authentication method for multifactor authentication.
 The method may not necessarily be allowed by the authentication methods policy.
 Supports $filter (eq).
   - `[IsPasswordlessCapable <Boolean?>]`: Indicates whether the user has registered a passwordless strong authentication method (including FIDO2, Windows Hello for Business, and Microsoft Authenticator (Passwordless)) that is allowed by the authentication methods policy.
 Supports $filter (eq).
   - `[IsSsprCapable <Boolean?>]`: Indicates whether the user has registered the required number of authentication methods for self-service password reset and the user is allowed to perform self-service password reset by policy.
 Supports $filter (eq).
   - `[IsSsprEnabled <Boolean?>]`: Indicates whether the user is allowed to perform self-service password reset by policy.
 The user may not necessarily have registered the required number of authentication methods for self-service password reset.
 Supports $filter (eq).